-The core element of the IRO mandate is the international exchange and cooperation between rescue dog teams, deployment and training experts and higher-level organisations.
+The core element of the IRO mandate is the international exchange and cooperation between search and rescue dog teams, deployment and training experts and higher-level organisations.

 - Cooperation with the United Nations (UN OCHA, INSARAG)